Application of these Terms and Conditions

 15. Time Bar in Respect of Claims by the Client

-15.1 Any claim against the Company or any Group company or their employees, servants and agents must be made in writing and notified to the Company within fourteen (14) days of the date on which the Client became aware or ought reasonably to have become aware of the circumstances giving rise to the claim and any claim not so notified shall be deemed waived and absolutely time barred and the Company discharged from all liability in respect of it.
+15.1 Any claim against the Company or any Group company or their employees, servants and agents must be made in writing and notified to the Company within fourteen (14) days of the date on which the Client became aware or ought reasonably to have become aware of the circumstances giving rise to the claim and any claim not so notified shall be deemed irrevocably waived and absolutely time barred and the Company discharged from all liability in respect of it.

 16. Miscellaneous